durcheinander/klickbert/README.md

 # klickbert
-klickbert is a tiny and native mac application that takes a screenshot every time you click your left mouse button.
+klickbert is a tiny and native mac application that takes a screenshot every time you click your left mouse button or hit a key.
 It provides a wonderful way to visualize the progress of your next awesome project.

 ## File naming
 Some metadata is encoded in the filename to ease later  postprocessing.
 A typical filename looks like this: